kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

         public void onComplete();
     }

 You are now given the Subscription class as a parameter in your `onSubscribe` callback.
-So within the OnSubscribe method, you have a hold of the subscription and can then conveniently dispose off the Subscription inside the `onSubscribe` callback.
+So within the OnSubscribe method, you have a hold of the subscription and can then conveniently dispose of the Subscription inside the `onSubscribe` callback.

 This was actually a pretty well thought off change because this really makes the interface for a Subscriber lightweight.
 In RxJava 1 land, Subscribers were more "heavy" cause they had to deal with a lot of the internal state handling.